shairal1/Movie_suggester/README.md

 ﻿# Movie_suggester
-Select the movie you liked and get movie suggestions based on your liking. https://movie-suggester-z0mk.onrender.com
+Select the movie you liked and get movie suggestions based on your liking./n

+https://movie-suggester-z0mk.onrender.com